-None of the above new or amended HKFRSs has a material impact on the Group's results and financial position for the current or prior period.
+None of these amended HKFRSs effective on 1 January 2021 has a material impact on the Group's results and financial position for the current or prior period.
+The Group has not early applied any new or amended HKFRSs that are not yet effective for the current accounting period.

-2. Adoption of Hong Kong Financial Reporting Standards ("HKFRSs")
+2. Adoption of HKFRSs (Continued)